mtsznowak/hyperflow-terraform-ecs/README.md

 # Step by step instruction: deployment and running Montage workflow on Amazon ECS

-This step-by-step guide assumes that you run the HyperFlow engine from your local machine.
-This soon will be fixed, so that the engine is automatically deployed on the Master node in the cloud.

 1. Prepare an ECS user with the following roles:
     * AmazonEC2FullAccess
     * AmazonS3FullAccess